CosmWasm/cosmwasm/docs/CAPABILITIES.md

 - `staking` is for chains with the Cosmos SDK staking module.
 There are Cosmos chains that don't use this (e.g. Tgrade).

-## What's a good feature?
+## What's a good capability?

-A good feature makes sense to be disabled.
-The examples above explain why the feature is not present in some environments.
+A good capability makes sense to be disabled.
+The examples above explain why the capability is not present in some environments.

+Also when the environment adds new functionality in a way that does not break existing contracts (such as new queries), capabilities can be used to ensure the contract checks the availability early on.

-When functionality is always present in the VM (such as a new import implemented directly in the VM, see [#1299]), we should not use features.
+When functionality is always present in the VM (such as a new import implemented directly in the VM, see [#1299]), we should not use capability.
 They just create fragmentation in the CosmWasm ecosystem and increase the barrier for adoption.
 Instead the `check_wasm_imports` check is used to validate this when the contract is stored.